-- In emergency settings, malnutrition was often treated in temporary feeding centers built and managed by outside organizations that attempted to treat all cases of acute malnutrition irrespective of severity.
+- In emergency settings, malnutrition is often treated in temporary feeding centers built and managed by outside organizations that attempted to treat all cases of acute malnutrition irrespective of severity.

-- This approach caused overcrowded centers where infections spread rapidly.
+- This approach causes overcrowded centers where infections spread rapidly.

-In response to Niger’s food crisis in 2005, in our efforts to prevent and treat malnutrition, Helen Keller International applied Valid International’s approach of Community-based Management of Acute Malnutrition (CMAM) - which enables communities and lower level health facilities to treat the vast majority of cases and reserves in-patient care for only those with critical complications – and improved upon it by building the capacity to deliver this approach within existing government and community structures.
+In our efforts to prevent and treat malnutrition, Helen Keller International applied Valid International’s approach of Community-based Management of Acute Malnutrition (CMAM) - which enables communities and lower level health facilities to treat the vast majority of cases and reserves in-patient care for only those with critical complications – and improved upon it by building the capacity to deliver this approach within existing government and community structures.

 - CMAM has been integrated into existing child survival and malnutrition prevention programs, providing a holistic approach to managing acute malnutrition.
 HKI’s approach uses existing community structures, trains community members to identify and handle treatable cases of acute malnutrition (instead of relying on externally managed programs), and minimizes the time most afflicted mothers and children must be kept in the centers, away from home.

-- Helen Keller International also integrates with treatment the Essential Nutrition Actions framework to guide the development and dissemination of preventive practices, such as optimal breastfeeding and complementary feeding.
+- HKI also integrates with treatment the Essential Nutrition Actions framework to guide the development and dissemination of preventive practices, such as optimal breastfeeding and complementary feeding.